pybala/pybala.github.io/content/blog/2023-11-18-databricks-and-dbt-part-1/index.md

 ## How DBT seed works

+Things that we should keep in mind while using seed

+- **dbt seed** is recommended only for smaller dataset, mainly for mapping.
+- Every time when we run seed command, it will recreate the table with new data.
+- Make sure you version control the seed files with proper data.
+- Because of above reasons, it is not recommended to use in production.

 I have created the following schemas (databases) in Databricks upfront before triggering the DBT commands.

 ```sql